 From December 2017 to June 2018, the Company initially focused on the development of proprietary technology which it used to operate an e-commerce platform focussed on Chinese industrial businesses.
-These operations were subsequently sold in July 2018, however Haodex retained this intellectual property and continues to lease the technology through a white label and licensing arrangement.
+These operations were subsequently sold in July 2018.

 In January 2019 the company invested in retail and wholesale omni-channel business models shifting core operations away from its software development ventures to online e-commerce marketplaces.
 These marketplaces were initially MonkeyKing and BulkBuy which commenced operation in October 2018 and June 2019 respectively.